Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 to shift as a minor action instead of a move; **Trap Sense** gives them +2 to defenses against traps.
 That last one is only present in the MM kobolds.
 I imagine you can just say kobolds never trigger their own traps instead, which is why the MV dropped it.
+I'd still give it to playable kobolds.

 Power-wise, they cover the first half of the Heroic tier, which means the choice of kobolds and goblins is mostly a matter of aesthetic preference in 4e.
 The MV